The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 Introduction

-Late Jurassic deposits in Tasmania and Queensland Australia contain specimens of gymnosperms and ferns, which include a pentoxylon-like species and various representatives of Osmundaceae (Dernbach, 1996).
+Late Jurassic deposits in Tasmania and Queensland Australia contain specimens of gymnosperms and ferns, which include the arborescent seed fern genus Donponoxylon and various representatives of Osmundaceae (Dernbach, 1996).
 Many of the Osmundaceae specimens in these areas are found as cobblestones.
 The ferns grew and died in Jurassic aged deposits.
 Later, they were eroded, transported, and weathered in Eocene aged rivers.

 Osmundaceae, the Royal Fern family, makes its appearance in the Permian.
 Sixteen living species are recognized along with nearly a hundred fossil forms (Miller, 1971).
 Osmundaceae is the best-represented family of ferns in the fossil record and is known from foliage, stems, roots and reproductive structures.
 The family diversified and was widespread during the Mesozic era, but decreased in numbers and geographic range during the Tertiary (Tidwell, 2002).